paul0x7CF/Uni-dse-project/README.md

 # Is this repository the **Team** or the **Private** respository?

-This repository is the **Private** repository.
-Use it to work on and upload, for example, your programming task results.
-Only you are able to access this respository.
+This repository is the **Team** repository.
+Use it to work on and submit your assignment submission.
+You and all your teammates can access this respository.

-# What folders are given and what are they for?

-We have added some predefined folders for you.
-Use them to hand in/upload your programming task submission for the respective programming task exercise.
-While doing so please ensure:

-- That the implementation of the programming task is complete, compiles, and is executable.
-- That you have stored at most one programming task implementation in each folder.
-Use the one which you want us to take into account for grading.
-Please store additonal attempts from other programming tasks in a separate independent folder (i.e., not the predefined ones).
-- Please do not rename or change the predefined folders.
-Enable us to determine what task you have tackled by adding a short readme to your implementation.
-Let it clearly denote which programming task you tried to tackle.
-For example, by giving the name of the related lecture in the readme.

 # How do I get local access to this repository?